 The answer requires a somber and poetically very beautiful Dantean retelling of the fundamental Christian narrative: the story of how Adam sinned and of how Christ died to redeem Adam’s sin.
 In terms of the polarities of Paradiso that we have been discussing, this canto skews toward the Augustinian rather than toward the Aristotelian.
 Difference is viewed negatively in Paradiso 7, rather than positively.

-Paradiso 7 does not offer the vindication of the necessity of difference in creation that we saw in Paradiso 2.
-Rather, it focuses on how mankind became different from God through sin.
-It is a theological discussion of the process through which we became different from and unlike God: the process whereby we entered what Augustine calls the regio dissimilitudinis (the region of unlikeness).
+Thus, Paradiso 7 offers a theological discussion of the process through which we became different from God and unlike God: the process whereby we entered what Augustine calls the regio dissimilitudinis (the region of unlikeness).

-Here is a breakdown of Beatrice’s discourse:
+What follows is a breakdown of Beatrice’s discourse.

-- Paradiso 7.25-33: Adam damned himself by accepting no limits to his will.
+Paradiso 7.25-33: Adam damned himself by accepting no limits to his will.
 In the Ulyssean lexicon that Dante overlays onto the Adamic myth, Ulysses damned himself through his “folle volo” (Inf.
 26.125).
 The word “follia” will be used for mankind’s sin in Paradiso 7.93.
 In damning himself, Adam damned all his progeny.
 As a result, mankind lived in great error until it pleased the second person of the Trinity (“the Verb of God”) to descend and to unite to Himself the human nature that had so distanced itself from God.
-So: God became man in the person of Christ.
+Hence, God became man in the person of Christ.

-- Paradiso 7.34-51: The dual nature of Christ (a discussion prefigured by Justinian’s conversion to belief in Christ’s dual nature; see Paradiso 6.13-21; this in turn is prefigured by Paradiso 2.42, “come nostra natura a Dio s’unìo”) provides the distinction that helps to “resolve” the apparent contradiction of the just punishment that is justly punished.
+Paradiso 7.34-51: The dual nature of Christ (a discussion prefigured by Justinian’s conversion to belief in Christ’s dual nature; see Paradiso 6.13-21; this in turn is prefigured by Paradiso 2.42, “come nostra natura a Dio s’unìo”) provides the distinction that helps to “resolve” the apparent contradiction of the just punishment that is justly punished.
 In as much as we are speaking of Christ’s human nature, the punishment of the Crucifixion was merited; in as much as we are speaking of Christ’s divine nature, it was not.
 The result is an action, the killing of Christ, which pleased both God and the Jews — but for different reasons: “ch’a Dio e a’ Giudei piacque una morte” (one death pleased both God and the Jews [Par.
 7.47]).
 God was pleased in that human beings were justly punished, and the Jews were pleased because they considered blasphemous Christ’s claim to be Son of God and Messiah.

-- Paradiso 7.52-64: Dante does not understand why God willed our redemption to take place in the arduous way that he chose: “perché Dio volesse . . . / a nostra redenzion pur questo modo” (56-57).
+Paradiso 7.52-64: Dante does not understand why God willed our redemption to take place in the arduous way that he chose: “perché Dio volesse . . . / a nostra redenzion pur questo modo” (56-57).
 What follows is the “explanation”.

-- Paradiso 7.64-78: On a backdrop of creation theology — verses 64-66 are a medieval description of the Big Bang — Beatrice explains that God created humans directly, without mediation (“sanza mezzo”).
-Our im-mediate or un-mediated creation by God (similarly, God directly breathes life and soul into the human embryo in Purgatorio 25) is a joyous interlude in the tragic story of the fall that Beatrice is recounting, for that which is created “immediately” by God receives from Him the gifts of eternity, liberty, and conformity:
+Paradiso 7.64-78: On a backdrop of creation theology — verses 64-66 are a medieval description of the Big Bang — Beatrice explains that God created humans directly, without mediation (“sanza mezzo”).
+Our im-mediate or un-mediated creation by God (similarly, God directly breathes life and soul into the human embryo in Purgatorio 25) is a joyous interlude in the tragic story of the fall that Beatrice is recounting, for that which is created “im-mediately” by God receives from Him the gifts of eternity, liberty, and conformity:

 Ciò che da lei sanza mezzo distilla non ha poi fine, perché non si move la sua imprenta quand’ella sigilla.
 Ciò che da essa sanza mezzo piove libero è tutto, perché non soggiace a la virtute de le cose nove.
 (Par.
 7.67-72)